mail-to-nostr/mail-to-nostr/README.md

 - Plain text mail content ist forwarded as presented
 - HTML mail content is converted to markdown and forwarded
 - Mail Attachments are not send and dropped
+- We provide some basic mail header information to the recipient
 - Answering to mails is not possible, we are a mail to nostr one way
 - There is a rate limit active to counteract spammers
 - There are ip bans active to counteract spammers